ewired/gjs-guide/docs/extensions/overview/anatomy.md

 ---
 # Anatomy of an Extension

 This document details the files and structure of a GNOME Shell extension.
-It may be used as a reference
+For documentation on how to create and develop your first extension, see the [Development](../#development) section of the extensions guide.

+## Extension ZIP

 Whether you're downloading from a repository (e.g. GitHub, GitLab) or installing from the [GNOME Extensions Website][ego], extensions are distributed as Zip